mohamedlotfy95/xmltoxlsx/README.md

 4. Navigate to the directory containing your script and XML file.
 5. Run the script using Python by typing `python xml_parser.py` and pressing Enter.

+## How to Run the GitHub Actions Workflow

+1. Push the script and the `.github/workflows/python-app.yml` file to your GitHub repository.
+2. The workflow will run automatically when there's a push or pull request to the `main` branch.
+3. You can see the status of your workflows by clicking on the `Actions` tab in your GitHub repository.

 ## Example Output

 The script will create an Excel file named "tabula.xlsx" in the same directory as your Python script.
 The Excel file will have two columns: "Key" and "Value".
 Each row in the Excel file corresponds to a key-value pair from the XML data.